-There are 15 Gorilla Families / Groups in Bwindi Impenetrable National Park tracked by visitors on a daily basis.
-The number of Gorillas in a family as described below are current as of January 2018.
-They may and will change during the year – The Key to a successful Gorilla Trekking is not the number of Gorillas but the experience that you will have. for those bound to do gorilla trekking in uganda and precoisely at bwindi, they will track from the families below.
+Full List of Uganda Gorilla Families in Bwindi: There are 15 Gorilla Families / Groups in Bwindi Impenetrable National Park tracked by visitors daily.
+The number of Gorillas in a family, as described below are current as of January 2018.
+They may and will change during the year.
+The Key to a successful Gorilla Trekking is not the number of Gorillas but the experience that you will have.
+For those bound to do gorilla trekking in uganda and precisely at Bwindi, they will track the families below.

 Nshongi Group Family